Honey Bee Removal in Lakeland, FL — Live Relocation for Polk County

 Honey bee removal in Lakeland, FL is performed via live relocation by FDACS-licensed beekeepers, not by extermination, whenever the colony is accessible and viable.
 European honey bees (Apis mellifera) are protected pollinators under Florida agricultural policy.
 Africanized honey bees (AHB) are present in central Florida and may require lethal treatment when relocation is unsafe, but the default is live removal.
 Wasp and yellowjacket nests are different work and treated separately.

 Quick answer.
-Polk County honey bee removal: $250–$650 per colony for accessible structural removal (eave, soffit, shed wall). $650–$1,500+ for in-wall colonies requiring drywall opening.
-Live relocation to a managed apiary preferred.
-Yellow jackets and paper wasps: separate per-nest pricing ($150–$350).
+Polk County honey bee removal is priced individually by the independent licensed operator for accessible structural removal (eave, soffit, shed wall), with higher pricing for in-wall colonies requiring drywall opening.
+Live relocation to a managed apiary is the preferred approach.
+Yellow jackets and paper wasps carry separate per-nest pricing, also set individually by the independent licensed operator.

 Bee vs. wasp vs. yellowjacket — which one is in your wall?